A forensic accountant can make the process of financial asset tracing and lifestyle analysis in a divorce case much more efficiently, and save time.

 It is not uncommon for a forensic accountant to receive a call from a matrimonial attorney to perform a “lifestyle tracing,” “account analysis,” “expense analysis,” or just a “tracing.”
 Each of these terms may have different meanings to the accountant and counsel.

 What is the role of a forensic accountant when performing Financial Asset Tracing and/or a Lifestyle Analysis in a divorce?
-How are these analysis utilized by matrimonial attorneys?
+How are these analyses utilized by matrimonial attorneys?

 Financial Asset Tracing